Enasoit Game Sanctuary, Laikipia Plateau

 Enasoit is a luxurious home from home in the wildlife-rich Laikipia Plateau in Kenya.
 It's ideal for multi-generational family groups, or a group of friends looking for a stylish private safari camp with its own staff and safari guides.

 Explore the private Enasoit Game Sanctuary's 4500 acres all to yourselves, staying at the beautifully appointed Enasoit.
-The camp is booked on an exclusive basis, accommodates between six and sixteen guests, ideal for families or groups of friends traveling together, looking for an entirely secluded safari experience.
+The camp is booked on an exclusive basis, accommodates between six and sixteen guests, ideal for families or groups of friends travelling together, looking for an entirely secluded safari experience.
 Situated on the Laikipia Plateau, with Mount Kenya nearby, you can expect vast sweeping landscapes, rewarding wildlife and thrilling activities, from bush walks to horse riding.
 Enasoit was originally a family home and still very much retains this atmosphere, with charming hosts Pete and Karen Glover ensuring your every need is attended to.

 There are six spacious tented rooms, each with a wide wooden deck, fireplace, lounge chairs and spectacular views.
 For larger groups, there are two cottages at the pool house, a five minute drive away, which can also be used as rooms.